LauraScutariu/Manual-Testing---Practice-Project/README.md

    ># 2. SQL section

-Created a database named 'OrangeHRM' and a table named 'Dependents' with all the columns needed to save data per specifications.
+Created a database named 'Aeries' and a table named 'Dependents' with all the columns needed to save data per specifications.
 Performed different queries inside the sql file: [Dependents SQL](link)

 This is my project at the end of the September 2023 Manual Testing Course.
 Enjoy!